Most of us know in our heads that not all calories are equal.

 A bar of chocolate and an apple may contain similar numbers of ‘calories’, but we know the apple is clearly better for us and the bar of chocolate ‘less good’.

 But after a lifetime of hearing about the calorie and its role in diet advice we could be forgiven for being confused about how best to eat to gain weight, lose weight, or maintain weight.
 After all many weight loss experts in the world constantly use the term.

 The reason why some people still hold onto using this ‘measure’ is that they believe in a general principle that fat storage is simply a question of equalising calories in versus calories out, aka CICO (pronounced psycho).
-The ‘energy balance’ theory: More calories out than calories in = fat loss.
+This is the ‘energy balance’ theory: More calories out than calories in = fat loss.
 More calories in than out = weight gain.

 But that theory is inherently wrong and unscientific.

 If used because the concept of ‘calories’ linked to weight is misunderstood (usually as the result of outdated academic textbooks or personal training conventional wisdom), then the user is unwillingly incorrect and requires re-educating.

 If used to protect a methodology that traps people into the 'energy balance' vicious cycle of more exercise, creating a faster metabolism, creating more hunger, creating less compliance to energy needs, more hunger, not losing weight and creating more exercise, then it's a business model that is deceptive and abusive.

 Those that promote the idea of a 'calorie deficit' claim a calorie deficit cuts fat but ignore the fact a calorie deficit can also cut muscle and bone density, slows down metabolism, and can make us insatiable hungry.
 That's because our bodies don't crave calories. they crave nutrients.